-Greece: Slight increase in wholesale electricity prices4.
-November 2020. / SEE Energy News
+Greece: Slight increase in wholesale electricity prices, SEE Energy News

 Electricity prices have slightly increased since the successful launch of the day-ahead, intraday and balancing markets on 1 November with 45 participants in the transactions.

 The increase may be the result of a lack of confidence felt by participants as they adjust to new market ways.
 Also, due to lower temperatures, several high-cost lignite-powered power plants relaunched production in order to provide district heating services.

 The intraday market launch was smooth.
 Prices ended at levels set by the day-ahead market as corrections were not made.
 As for the balancing market, a brand new tool for the entire system, price levels ended as anticipated, at levels set during dry-run testing in the lead-up to the target model’s launch.